“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 We were supposed to nod our heads in silent assent.
 But I had to say something.
 If I didn’t, I knew my team would suffer.

 “Catherine, we have so many priorities, and the team is under a lot of pressure to deliver on time.
 Can we delay the planning for a few weeks and allow them to remain focused on work that matters?”

-I think it was those last three words that made her face turn red.
+I think those last three words made her face turn red.
 Noticeably agitated, she turned toward the other managers in the room, my peers, and rhetorically asked, “Do any of you have the same concerns?”

 When all she received were shaking heads, she went around the horn and asked for verbal confirmation.
 Every manager said they’d be able to deliver on her request.

 I couldn’t believe what I was seeing and hearing.
 In the days leading up to that meeting, every manager had shared with me how much pressure they were under and how challenged they felt because of Catherine’s demands.
 Yet there they were, throwing me under the bus.

 Catherine turned toward me.
 “There you have it.
 No one else has a concern, and neither should you.
 Just go fill out one of your priority grids, and you’ll figure it out.”
 Her words dripped with sarcasm.

 As I let the silence sit, my mind flashed back to a year earlier, when I’d been reluctant even to take this position.

 During my interview, I was warned, “In the world of racks and point-of-sale material, everyone has an opinion on the merchandising elements: design, construction, cost, and deployment.
 You’ll have multiple masters and need to serve them all.
 It will be a tough role.
 Extremely stressful, demanding, and political.”
 Fearing I didn’t know what I was getting myself into, the interviewer asked, “Do you think you’ve got what it takes?”